 In today’s increasingly mobile world, and with messaging apps growing almost exponentially, mobile (and instant) communication is beginning to be the norm – for people young and old.

-One other problem Business Chat is attempting to solve is the logistical pain inherent with every the business-client relationship.
+One other problem Business Chat is attempting to solve is the logistical pain inherent with every business-client relationship.

 This is beneficial for not just new clients but also for existing clients as well.
 A “one touch” scheduling flow without having to leave the iMessage experience can help further build goodwill to foster that business-client relationship.